simonireilly/overtime-app/README.md

 ## Features

-1. There must be an approval work flow

-	a. e.g. A created post by user, will be able to be approved by the Admin

-2. We'll need text messages to remind the user (clients are non-technical field workers)

-	a.
-This will include a link to log time

-3. There will be an Admin dashboard - Administrate Gem
+- Approval workflow
+- SMS sending -> link to approval or overtime input
+- Administrate admin dashboard
+- Block non admin and guest users from administrate

-4. Summary email to managers for approval (Admin users)
+- Email summary to managers for approval

-5. It must be documented if an employee does not log overtime
+- Needs to be documented if employee did not log overtime

 ## UI